ajoalenjeen/GLOBAL-FASHION-DATA-ANALYSIS/README.md

 Revenue contribution is highly skewed:

-* High-value customers generate the majority of revenue, despite representing a smaller share of the total customer base.
+* High-value customers generate 80.85% of revenue, despite representing a smaller share of the total customer base.

 * Customer growth accelerates during year-end months, mirroring revenue trends and reinforcing the importance of seasonal acquisition and retention strategies.